Skip to content

 }

-ALIASand an accompanying attestation proof.
-Beware: if a key for this alias exists, this will fail! - Creates and signs a CSR, feeding the challenge and attestation proof into it.
+3. Creates and signs a CSR, feeding the challenge and attestation statement payload into it.

-- Sends it to the endpoint encodes into the received challenge.
+4. Sends it to the endpoint encoded in the received challenge.

-- If everything worked out, store the received certificate chain using whatever means you decide on
+3. If everything worked out, store the received certificate chain using whatever storage approach you choose

 Beyond the Basics

-Head over to the dedicated debugging page to learn how to debug attestation issues!
+Head over to the dedicated debugging page to learn how to debug attestation issues.
+For a comprehensive guide on how to handle and interpret Warden Supreme's attestation errors, see the error handling page.

 The Supreme attestation verifier only returns an enum indicating the reason for an error, with the option to attach a custom explanatory string.
 This is by design, as it is generally undesirable to expose the internals of a back-end to clients.

-On the backend, however, attestation issues typically need to be analysed.
-Hence, the Supreme attestation validator provides three callbacks to analyse attestation errors and success (without side effects):
+On the back-end, however, attestation issues typically need to be analysed.
+Hence, the Supreme attestation verifier provides four callbacks to analyse challenge validation, attestation errors, and success (without side effects):

 val result = verifier.verifyAttestation(